NocheVolta/FramerMapboxJS/README.md

 - `.wrapper` : Returns the layer that contains the map
-- `.mapbox` : Returns the Mapbox instance, useful to interact with the API -`.buildRoute: (point1, point2, linewidth, linecolor)` : Draws a line route between two points on map, using response from mapbox direction search API
+- `.mapbox` : Returns the Mapbox instance, useful to interact with the API
+- `.buildRoute: (point1, point2, linewidth, linecolor)` : Draws a line route between two points on map, using response from mapbox direction search API
--`.flyTo(point)` : Animates map to new location
+- `.flyTo(point)` : Animates map to new location

 #Markers
 There are two classes for Markers, one used to create new Framer layer object as marker at certain point, and other one - customMarker is using existing Framer layer to serve as mapbox marker at certain point

 #animation
 Use animateOnRoute(markerObject, newPoint, distanceStep) function to animate markerObject to newPoint with distanceStep for animation

 ### Interact with Mapbox API
 Read [Mapbox GL JS documentation](https://www.mapbox.com/mapbox-gl-js/api/ ) to learn how to use the API.